 Managers and supervisors must work with their employees to permit telecommuting wherever possible and be creative to maximize telecommuting.
 Employees are permitted to telecommute with children in the home.
 The expectation of productive work remains.
 Please find telecommute resources here and submit a signed telecommute agreement to your supervisor.
 You can also get KCIT resources here on the necessary technology tools (SharePoint).
 Please note that this guidance does not apply to employees designated as first responders and mission-critical employees.
 Employees in other branches of County government (definitions below) may receive additional guidance from their leaders.

-For additional questions, please refer to our Frequently Asked Questions, or talk to your department’s Human Resources Manager (employee access only).
+For additional questions, talk to your department’s Human Resources Manager (employee access only).

 Executive Branch departments: Department of Assessments, Department of Adult and Juvenile Detention, Department of Executive Services, Department of Community and Human Services, Department of Human Resources, Department of Judicial Administration, Department of Local Services, Metro Transit Department, Department of Natural Resources and Park, Department of Public Defense, Department of Public Health, Executive Department, King County Elections, King County Sheriff’s Office (The King County Sheriff’s Office is administered by the King County Sheriff).